NeoExtended/gym-gathering/README.md

 # Gym Gathering

-Python package providing [OpenAI-gym](https://github.com/openai/gym) - compatible environments for the particle gathering task.
+Python package providing [OpenAI-gym](https://github.com/openai/gym) - compatible environments which simulate multiple variants of the particle gathering task.

 # Getting started

 ### Particle Gathering
-Particle gathering is an algorithmic problem where particles - which are randomly distributed in a maze-like environment - should be gathered at a single position using only global control inputs.
+The particle gathering task is a problem where particles - which are randomly distributed in a maze-like environment - should be gathered at a single goal position (or target area) using only global control inputs.
 This means that particles cannot be moved individually and instead all particles are moved into the same direction at the same time.
-Just think of the particles as magnetic dust in a maze, surrounded by powerful electronic magnets.
+We can think of the particles as magnetic dust in a maze, surrounded by powerful electronic magnets.

 This problem becomes interesting in scenarios where a certain payload should be brought to a target by very small agents that do not have enough volume to store the energy for their own movements.
-An example would be the transport of particles inside the human body (e.g. to combat a tumor).
+An example would be the transport of very small particles inside the human body (e.g. for cancer treatment).

 ### Installation
-Currently, installation can be done by cloning this repository and using `pip` for a local installation.
+Installation requires Python 3.7+ and can be either done using the `pip` package or directly from source.

 #### Install from pip
-The easiest way to install the environments is to use the available pip package using:
+Install the gym-gathering package using `pip`:
 ```
 pip install gym-gathering
 ```

 #### Install from source
-To install the package directly from this repository, you can simply clone it and run the installation process using pip:
+To install the package directly from source, you can simply clone it and then run a local installation process using pip:
 ```
 git clone https://github.com/NeoExtended/gym-gathering.git
 cd gym-gathering
 pip install -e .
 ```

-This also includes a [script](run_env_as_player.py) which lets you play the environments yourself using the arrow keys.
+Installing the package from source also includes a [script](run_env_as_player.py) which lets you play the environments yourself using the arrow keys.

 #### Basic Usage
-The following is a very basic usage example.
+The following is a very basic usage example, demonstrating the typical gym interaction loop.
 The available environments are discussed [here](https://github.com/NeoExtended/gym-gathering#environment-naming).

 ```python